PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Follow instructions from the Incident Commander.

+1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).

 ## Steps for Scribe
 You are there to document the key information from the incident in Slack.